soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 is *non-exhaustive*.
 This is because we don't currently have a way to build headings that are not `h1`.
 There are a few ways to handle this:

-- Ignore the warning - this will likely fail at runtime one day and the user will be sad
+- Ignore the warning - this will likely fail at runtime one day, and the user will be sad
 - Pattern match other cases and add a nice error with the `error` function - it has the same disadvantage above, but will also no longer notify of the unhandled cases at compile time